MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/payment-module.md

 As of Commerce release 10.0.14, the payment module is also integrated with the Dynamics 365 Payment Connector for PayPal.
 For more information about how to set up and configure this payment connector, see [Dynamics 365 Payment Connector for PayPal](paypal.md).

 On the checkout page, you can have both Adyen and the PayPal connectors configured.
 The payment module has been enhanced with additional properties to help identify which connector it should work with.
-For details, see the **Supported tender types** and **Is primary payment** module properties in the followingt table.
+For details, see the **Supported tender types** and **Is primary payment** module properties in the following table.

 When the payment module is configured to use the PayPal payment connector, a PayPal button appears on the checkout page.
 When invoked by the customer, the payment module renders an iframe containing PayPal information.
 The customer can sign in and provide their PayPal information within this iframe to complete their transaction.
 When a customer chooses to pay with PayPal, the remaining balance on the order will be charged via PayPal.